oroinc/documentation/backend/bundles/platform/AttachmentBundle/attachment-bundle-config.rst

 OroAttachmentBundle uses |KnpGaufretteBundle| to provide a filesystem abstraction layer.

-Based on the default configuration, it stores files in ``var/attachment directory`` of your project.
-A user can reconfigure these settings.
-You can find more information on the KnpGaufretteBundle configuration in the related |KnpGaufretteBundle documentation|.
+Based on the default configuration, it stores files in a private storage (``var/data/attachment`` directory of your project if the local filesystem is used as storage).
+Users can reconfigure these settings.
+You can find more information on the KnpGaufretteBundle configuration in |KnpGaufretteBundle documentation|.

-Image thumbnail files are created from |LiipImagineBundle| and are stored in the ``public/media/cache/attachment`` directory.
+Image thumbnail files are created from |LiipImagineBundle| and are stored in the public storage (``public/media/cache/attachment`` directory if the local filesystem is used as storage).

 ACL Protection
 --------------